SukhadaJoshi/SukhadaJoshi.github.io/index.md

 # WELCOME!

 I am a student of Industrial Engineering with a passion for supply chain analytics and a potpourri of experiences across data consulting and production engineering.
-(Needs to be much stronger--what are you good at?
-What are yout interests?
-Where do you want to go?
-Why do you like supply chain analytics)
+Data driven design of supply chains are important to run sustainable businesses and I believe that I can bring to the table a good mix of theoretical knowledge and analytical know-how in the field.

 ## SKILLS

-### A
 **Programming**
  - R
  - Python
  - Matlab

-**Scientific Software**
+**Engineering**
  - Arena
- - CAD?
+ - Solidworks

-### B
 **Data Visualization**
  - Tableau